 I am a proud Welshman and it is the landscapes and seascapes of Wales provide the inspiration and drive my passion for outdoor photography.
 It is what gets me up before dawn to hike up a mountain and what makes hours of waiting patiently for weather conditions to develop worthwhile.
 I aim for the images on this website to evoke a sense of relevance and hiraeth for those that live in or have visited Wales whilst also inspiring further exploration of this beautiful country.

-This year one of my photographs were included in a Calendar produced by Discover Cymru.
-Discover Cymru started as anInstagram feed promoting Welsh photographers with a passion for landscapes.
-At the beginning of 2017 they launched discovercymru.co.uk which aims to become a hub for those discovering and taking images of Wales.
-Check out the Meet the Photographer feature they did on me.
+Discover Cymru started as an Instagram feed promoting Welsh photographers with a passion for landscapes.
+At the beginning of 2017 they launched discovercymru.co.uk which aims to become a hub for those discovering and taking images of Wales, check out the Meet the Photographer feature they did on me.

 I have had images displayed in various publications including Breathe Magazine and Outdoor Photographer.
 I was also shortlisted this year for Outdoor Photographer of the Year competition, and have been fortunate to have one of my images selected for the Outdoor Photographer of the Year: Portfolio III book.
 The selected image, seen below, is my proudest to date and is of the Dragon's Breath in the Brecon Beacons.